learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/SLURM.md

 ### Detailed Installation and Configuration

 **Installation**: To install SLURM, follow the comprehensive steps in the [SLURM installation guide](https://slurm.schedmd.com/quickstart_admin.html).
-Here is a summary of that guide.
+Below is a summary of that guide for a quick overview.
+Additionally, for visual learners, here's a [video tutorial on SLURM installation](https://www.youtube.com/watch?v=NH_Fb7X6Db0&ab_channel=SchedMDSlurm) that walks through the process step-by-step.

 1. **Download SLURM**: Obtain the latest version of SLURM from the [official website](https://www.schedmd.com/downloads.php).
 Choose the version compatible with your Linux distribution.